 Feverfew can prevent migraines if taken daily, and 90 mg. is ideal for the average adult.
 Feverfew should be used with caution in those who have ragweed allergies, due to the risk of an allergic reaction.
 Test with a small dosage, and increase if no reactions occur.

 Ginger can be helpful for when nausea accompanies a migraine.
 If the sufferer is too nauseous to take ginger capsules, then place ginger powder in the mouth for direct blood absorption through the cheeks.
 This may be necessary before pain-relieving methods can be attempted.

 Butterbur is a herb that is effective in the prevention of headaches, and for stopping them when they occur.
 The recommended dosage is 100 mg. for an average adult.
 Ideally, butterbur would be taken immediately when any soreness is felt in the head.
 Waiting for the headache to manifest will result in diminished effectiveness.

-Reflexology and pressure point techniques can help alleviate some of the pain from migraine headaches.
+Reflexology and pressure point techniques can help to alleviate some of the pain from migraine headaches.
 This entails gently pinching and applying pressure to the tops of the first three toes of each foot in a massaging motion.
-The patient should notice unusually acute soreness in this part of the foot, and there may even be slight pain in the beginning.
+The patient should notice unusually acute soreness in this part of the foot, and there may even be slight toe pain in the beginning.
 Begin with only slight pressure and eventually build to as much force as the patient can tolerate.
 Some temporary relief may also be obtained by applying pressure to the cheek bones, temples, or just above the eye sockets.